KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/courses/index.md

 group: courses
 ---

-##### MOXXX: Special Topics on Unmanned Autonomous Systems &lt;Learning-Based Control for Mobility Systems&gt;
+##### MO89905: Special Topics on Unmanned Autonomous Systems &lt;Learning-Based Control for Mobility Systems&gt;

+-
+  This course introduces reinforcement learning (RL) from a control-theoretic and optimization perspective, with emphasis on online decision-making and theoretical guarantees.
+Core topics include approximate dynamic programming (ADP) for both finite and infinite-horizon settings, including value function approximation, rollout methods, value and policy iteration, and policy space approximation.
+The course covers both model-based and selected model-free approaches under a unifying approximation framework.
+Additional topics include state aggregation and model learning, with an emphasis on their roles in improving prediction, control, and decision-making.
+Applications focus on real-time decision-making and control in mobility systems.
+A final project requires students to design and implement learning-based controllers in online or sequential decision environments.

-- Abstract to apprear
+- Objectives:
+  - To explore the state of the art of ADP/RL at a graduate level
+  - To explore the common boundary between AI and optimal control
+  - To provide a bridge that workers with background in either field find it accessible
 <!-- 과목 GitHub Repo 추가 예정 -->

 <!--